Morris88826/yolo-depth-estimation/ios/README.md

 * You must have Xcode installed

-* You must have a valid Apple Developer ID
+* You must have a valid Apple ID.
+(It does not need to be a Developer one.)

 * The demo app requires a camera and must be executed on a real iOS device.
 You can build it and run with the iPhone Simulator but the app raises a camera not found exception.